Wind-River/vxworks7-ros2-build/README.md

 For the standard build, you must also have:

 * Supported Linux host for both ROS 2 and VxWorks 7
-   * ROS 2.0 Target Platforms
+   * ROS 2 Target Platforms
       * http://www.ros.org/reps/rep-2000.html
    * VxWorks 7 24.03
       * https://docs.windriver.com/bundle/vxworks_release_notes_24_03/page/index-release_notes.html
    * For ROS 2 Humble Hawksbill, Ubuntu Jammy (22.04) 64-bit LTS is the Tier 1 host
-   * For ROS 2 Iron Irwini, Ubuntu Jammy (22.04) 64-bit LTS is the Tier 1 host
+   * For ROS 2 Jazzy Jalisco, Ubuntu Noble (24.04) 64-bit LTS is the Tier 1 host
-   * For ROS 2 Rolling Ridley, Ubuntu Jammy (22.04) 64-bit LTS is the Tier 1 host
+   * For ROS 2 Rolling Ridley, Ubuntu Noble (24.04) 64-bit LTS is the Tier 1 host
 * Docker Engine installed on your Linux host
    * https://docs.docker.com/engine/install/ubuntu/